-In Taiwan, more than a thousand people have attended a ceremony to celebrate the 2,529th birthday of the Chinese philosopher, Confucius.
+Background: In Taiwan, more than a thousand people have attended a ceremony to celebrate the 2,529th birthday of the Chinese philosopher, Confucius.
 The formal birthday rites were held at the Confucius Temple in Taipei.

 SYNOPSIS: Confucius was born in 551 BC on September the 28th.
 Every year, this date is set aside as Teachers' Day--a national Taiwanese holiday.
 The highpoint of the celebrations is this ceremony, which follows age-old Chinese rituals.

 Officiating at this year's ceremony was the Mayor of Taipei, Lee Teng-Hui.